DLR-SC/code-review-guidelines/README.md

-# code-review-guidelines
+# Code Review Guidelines for Science

-Collection of best practice for code reviews in scientific context
+In this repository, we want to collect best practice for code reviews in scientific organizations.
+We want to focus on:
+- Best practices for reviewers and reviewees
+- Tools suuporting code reviews
+- Scientifc specialities

+## License
+The content is licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).